 Q: What law addresses the employment of foreign workers?

 A: The Immigration Reform and Control Act (IRCA) was added to the Immigration Nationality Act (INA) in 1986 to make it illegal for employers to hire anyone who is not authorized to work in the United States.
-The Immigration and Naturalization Service, the predecessor to the current U.S. Citizenship and Immigration Service (U.S.C.I.S.), created an Employment Eligibility Verification form (Form I-9) that employers now use to document the employment eligibility of every person who is hired.
-Before 1986, employers were not required to verify worker authorization of foreign nationals or U.S. workers.
+The Immigration and Naturalization Service, the predecessor to the current U.S. Citizenship and Immigration Service (USCIS), created an Employment Eligibility Verification Form (Form I-9) that employers have used to document the identity and employment authorization of every employee hired after November 28, 1986.
+Employers were not required to verify the identity or worker authorization of employees before that date.

 Q: What are the penalties for not verifying work authorization?

-A: A company that does not complete, or does not correctly complete, an I-9 Form on behalf of each employee within the first three days of employment faces possible penalties of $110 to $1,100 for each violation.
+A: An employer that does not properly complete a Form I-9 on behalf of each employee within the first three days of employment faces possible penalties of $110 to $1,100 for each violation.
 In addition, an employer who signs an I-9 form containing false statements may be charged with perjury.
 In certain cases where there is a pattern and practice of violations, there may be criminal penalties.

 Q: Where can I find a current I-9 form and guidance on how to complete it?

-A: Form I-9 and the accompanying employer handbook (M-274) were recently updated and the updated versions must now be used.
-The new I-9 form and employer handbook can be downloaded from the U.S.C.I.S. website at www.uscis.gov.
+A: Form I-9 and the accompanying employer handbook (M-274) were recently updated, and the updated versions must now be used.
+The new I-9 form and employer handbook can be downloaded from the USCIS website at www.uscis.gov.
 Employers should study the handbook, especially to find out what documentation is now required to verify workers’ eligibility.
 Of particular usefulness is the Q & A section in the M-274, which answers many the most-asked questions regarding the Form I-9.